joar7160-byte/Azure-Monitoring-Backup-and-Recovery/README.md

 ## Decisions & Significance

 - **Locally-redundant storage for the vault instead of Geo-redundant.** Cross-region resilience is what Site Recovery is for.
-Paying for Geo-redundant backup storage on top of that would have been redundant cost for a requirement already covered elsewhere in the same project.
+Paying for Geo-redundant backup storage on top of that would have been redundant cost for a requirement already covered elsewhere in the same project, so the two features were kept doing separate, non-overlapping jobs instead of duplicating each other.

-- **Diagnosed the alert evaluation delay with evidence instead of assuming misconfiguration.** The alert rule's empty evaluation history was checked directly rather than guessed at, which is what confirmed the real cause was a delay in evaluation rather than a broken rule.
+- **Enhanced backup policy instead of Standard.** The VM uses Trusted Launch, a security default on newer Windows Server images, and Standard policy doesn't support it.
+Rather than disabling Trusted Launch to fit an older policy type, the backup configuration was matched to the VM's actual security posture, since a real environment isn't going to weaken its security baseline just to simplify its backup setup.

-- **Documented the Site Recovery limitation with the actual policy data.** Rather than retrying regions indefinitely, the subscription's exact allowed-locations list was pulled directly from Azure Policy and cross-referenced against the Automation Account's own regional restriction, confirming the two lists only overlap on the source region itself.
+- **Verified outcomes instead of stopping at configuration.** A monitoring alert, a backup, and a KQL query can all look correctly set up in the portal while quietly not doing anything.
+This project pushed past that at every stage: the CPU alert was confirmed by an actual fired notification, the backup by a real completed recovery point, and the query by real data from a live stress test, not just settings that appeared right.

 ## Troubleshooting Notes